bhushan-gosavi/moviebuzz-parent/README.md

 	 - All the required Container Stack will be up on your local machine to run integration tests.
 	 - If all the integration tests are successful, Build will be successful otherwise build will fail.

+ # Contributing
+ Feel free to Fork a repo and submit a PR.
+You can add support for following pending Tasks.
+ - Adding APIs to delete existing Entities from ElasticSearch and Cassandra
+ - Support for ElasticSeach update, delete Query in ElasticsearchService
+ - Integrating SQL database for real time Bookings
+ - SQL database schema